 Day 4 – Mount Kenya Descent

-We woke up early and from McKinders Hut descent our same route up Naro Moru back to the park gates.
-We went pretty fast to ensure we got there by 1:00pm, so our three-day pass was valid within the 24-hour rule.
-It took us 5 hours to descend to the park gate.
+We woke up early and from McKinders Hut descended our same route up Naro Moru back to the park gates.
+We went pretty fast to ensure we got there by 1 pm, so our three-day pass was valid within the 24-hour rule.
+It took us five hours to descend to the park gate.
 We took a short break here before another couple miles down to the road where the hike ended.